SDA-SE/sda-dropwizard-commons/sda-commons-server-prometheus/README.md

 [![javadoc](https://javadoc.io/badge2/org.sdase.commons/sda-commons-server-prometheus/javadoc.svg)](https://javadoc.io/doc/org.sdase.commons/sda-commons-server-prometheus)

-The module `sda-commons-server-prometheus` provides

-- an admin endpoint to serve metrics in a format that Prometheus can read.
-The endpoint is available at the applications admin port at `/metrics/prometheus`
+The module `sda-commons-server-prometheus` provides an admin endpoint to serve metrics and health check results in a format that Prometheus can read.
-- an admin endpoint to serve health check results as Prometheus metrics.
-The endpoint is available at the applications admin port at `/healthcheck/prometheus`
+The endpoint is available at the applications admin port at `/metrics/prometheus`.

 ## Provided metrics